juha-h/libbaresip-android/README.md

 ```
 https://developer.android.com/ndk/downloads/
 ```
-or use ndk-bundle that comes with Android Studio 4.1.3 Sdk (tested).
+or use ndk bundle that comes with latest Android Studio.

 ## Step 1 - clone libbaresip-android